 This arrangement offers authors the twofold benefit of continuing to publish in their journal of choice and having open access provided to their research articles immediately, rather than waiting for an embargo period to pass.
 Typically, however, the APCs for hybrid OA journals are significantly higher than those levied by pure OA journals - almost double.
 (The UK's Wellcome Trust recently released data on the amount they have paid for article APCs which supports this finding.)

 Even when funders and employers are willing to finance hybrid OA APCs, studies have found that the number of authors choosing this option is still relatively low.
 So far, this appears to be true for forced migration-specific journals that offer a hybrid option.
 For example, the tally for articles published under this model in the Journal of Refugee Studies (as of 2005 when the hybrid option was first offered) is just three articles (in 2006, 2008 & 2017, respectively).
 The hybrid option was only made available for Refugee Survey Quarterly and the International Journal of Refugee Law sometime in 2013.
-Since then, RSQ has published two hybrid OA articles, in 2014 and in 2016, while IJRL has published none.
+Since then, RSQ has also published three hybrid OA articles, in 2014, 2016, and 2017, while IJRL has published two, in Sept.
+2017 and Oct.
+2017.

 These figures may change as publishers experiment with adjusting their pricing terms and as more funders/employers adopt open access mandates and offer grants to cover publication fees.
 In the meantime, here is a table with further details about the hybrid options offered by forced migration-related journals.